|

 What Does Our Therapy Program Entail?

-ETA is a unique NARHA program that designs an individualized cognitive enrichment program for each client, each quarter of the year, using two to seven books that match the student's academic level.
+ETA is a unique NARHA, PATH Int'l., program that designs an individualized cognitive enrichment program for each client, each quarter of the year, using two to seven books that match the student's academic level.
 ETA also gives each student their own daily exercise program for use at home, which builds strength, flexibility, and endurance, as well as safety on their horse or pony!

 The gentle therapy process of instruction works wonderfully well for most